Charlie-Brunt/Arduino-IDP-Competition-Code/README.md

 # Group 105 "The Think Makers" IDP Software

 Software files for "The Thing".
-Please see "Main Programs" for first and final competition programs.
+Please see "final_competition_refactored" for our most up to date program.
 ## Files

 ### Component Tests